calebhkelley/calebhkelley/README.md

 - 👋 Hi, I’m @calebhkelley
 - 👀 I’m interested in sociolinguistics, phonetics, second language acquisition (SLA), and Natural Language Processing (NLP).
 - 🌱 I’m currently working with Python, Montreal Forced Aligner, Praat for sociophonetic analyses, and R. I'm also learning other aspects of programming and data science.
-- 📫 How to reach me: chkelley@ua.edu or @calebhkelley on Twitter.
+- 📫 How to reach me: chkelley@ua.edu.

 <!---